tobyk100/blockly/README.md

 ## Releases

 Compiled distrubutions are published in the Node module repository.
 See `./package.json` and `npm --help` for details.
-Run `grunt release` to stamp a git tag to GitHub and publish the contents of the `./dist` directory.
-Use `./script/release` to ensure a full, localized build is produced with your release.
+Run `./script/release` to run a fullly-localized build, stamp a git tag to GitHub and publish the contents of the `./dist` directory.